10 Sensory-Friendly Activities To Try At Home

 6. DIY Stress Ball

 Similar to slime, you can make a DIY stress ball at home.
-Stress balls make excellent fidget tools and can promote relaxation for children with autism.
+Stress balls make excellent fidget tools and can promote relaxation for teens with autism.
 (Hey, everyone could use a stress ball or two!)
 Watch a video tutorial here.

 7. Make Music Together